The Essential Guide to Shopping in Hong Kong

 The major electronics department stores will offer an improved chance of obtaining an international warranty, and they are a great place to get your bearings on local pricing keeping in mind that they are a little more expensive due to their extra costs of business (rental, staff etc).
 The two major electronics department stores are Fortress & Broadway.

-On another note, just because there is a big Dell sign and everyone is wearing Dell polo tops doesn’t mean it’s a Dell owned store.
+On another note, just because there is a big Dell sign and everyone is wearing Dell polo tops doesn’t mean it’s a Dell-owned store.
 For official company outlets, check the manufacturer’s website.

 Smartphones and Tablets

 The computer markets and retailers mentioned above also offer tablets, iPads, and phones.
 But if you are looking for a dedicated market then Sin Tat Plaza is where you want to take a look.
 The lower floor of Sin Tat Plaza (83 Argyle St, Mong Kok) is packed with stall owners selling new, used and refurbished phones and tablets.
-On the upper floor, you can find all kinds of accessories including cases, selfie sticks, batteries, parts etc. There’s also phone repairers here too.
+On the upper floor, you can find all kinds of accessories including cases, selfie sticks, batteries, parts etc. There are also phone repairers here too.
 Most stores will only offer shop warranty on items they sell.

 Cameras & Lenses